José de Paula: San Francisco Giants

-After the 2013 season, the Padres waived de Paula, and he was claimed by the San Francisco Giants.

-In 2014, de Paula suffered an oblique injury, and he did not pitch after July 23.
+On November 27, 2013, de Paula was claimed off waivers by the San Francisco Giants.
+In 16 games (10 starts) for the Triple-A Fresno Grizzlies, he posted a 4.21 ERA with 41 strikeouts across 51 1/3 innings pitched.
+De Paula later suffered an oblique injury, and did not pitch after July 23.
 The Giants designated de Paula for assignment on July 25, 2014.
+He was released on August 2.
+However, two days later, de Paula re-signed with the Giants organization on a minor league contract.